-The dosage regimens for both the review drug product and the comparable drug products to be used in the Therapeutic Class Comparison Test are recommended by the appropriate Drug Advisory Panel and by Board Staff.
+The dosage regimens for both the drug product under review and the comparable drug products to be used in the Therapeutic Class Comparison Test are recommended by the appropriate Drug Advisory Panel and by Board Staff.
 For further details on this process, please refer to Chapter 3: Scientific Review Procedures.